FoxComm/highlander/README.md

 ### Useful Commands

-- `make resetdb`: resets the database (drops and reruns migrations)
 - `sbt '~re-start'`: reloads the application automatically on code changes
 - `sbt seed`: execute the seeds
 - `sbt test`: run all of the unit and integration tests
 - `sbt '~test:compile`: re-compiles the application automatically on code changes

 ### Auth